Updated for Patch 2.4.

 It’s not complicated.
 It asks very little of tactical or strategic ability and is casually accessible, but it is detail-heavy.
 Honestly, I prefer games on the other side of that spectrum, where my ability as a player is challenged and my skills grow universally, rather than working out some combination of powers and items by luck and then playing the game from there mostly on autopilot.

 But let’s assume you know what kind of baby game Diablo is, and that it’s exactly the sort of game you’re looking for.
 Because glacial clicky games help you relax.
 Or because you’re a social animal and your friends can pick it up easily after a long time away.
-Or whatever.
-I play Deebs a lot; you don’t have to explain your Dark Souls cred to me.
+Or you want something to do with your hands while you listen to a podcast.
+How does the game fare at that?

-Let’s move past the story, too.
+We’ll overlook the story, too.
 You should have zero expectations from a game about killing Evil Demons of Doom.
 It’s farcical.
 You can’t even walk into a barrel without inferring that it is or was used to torture people.
 You were hoping for a drink of water?
 You can walk to the river, pal.
 We’re so focused on being grim here that our only commodity is suffering.
 Diablo’s target demo grew up in a group home and rainbows make them uncomfortable, after all.
-On the bright side–pun not intended–as of Reaper of Souls, once you’ve seen the beautiful pre-rendered cutscenes, there is no reason to ever go into the story mode.
+On the bright side — pun not intended — as of Reaper of Souls, once you’ve seen each of the beautiful pre-rendered cutscenes once, there is no reason to ever go into the story mode.

 It’s obvious that the game could stand to diversify.
 The most complex and interesting system in the original game was the auction house, which was ultimately removed as part of a plan to fix the game’s ecosystem.
 That worked out well enough, but sadly, auctioning–appraising items, cleverly filtering results, exploiting arbitrage, and winning a bid by a second–was more exciting than clearing out a floor on some bounty grind.
-Whenever I find myself lamenting this absence or getting frustated by the tedium, it pays to remember that, again, Diablo is for babies, and I can always install some strategy or puzzle game from my Steam backlog until a friend is around to play with me.
+Whenever I find myself lamenting this absence or getting frustated by the tedium, it pays to remember that, again, Diablo is for babies, and it’s time to piss off for a while until I have a podcast backlog again.

 As of 2.3, various mechanics, systems and items have really started to tie together well.
 They added Kanai’s Cube, and before that, the Mystic.
 Now, to create the best item, I might start by crafting a rare sword at the blacksmith, upgrading it to a legendary in the cube, rerolling one of its stats with the mystic, and using the jeweller to liberate my old weapon’s gem.
 The balance is never perfect–there’s always some shortage of Death’s Breaths or legendary essences or too many gems or too much gold–but it’s a whole lot better than it used to be, when I never crafted anything and essences just took up valuable storage space.

-It’s clear that the developers continue to work hard on Diablo 3.
+It’s clear that the developers have continued to work hard on Diablo 3 long after release.
 They’ve made an honest effort to incentivize fun across the board, letting players discover skills for themselves without being penalized with wasted skill points, and providing legitimate choices instead of skills or sets nobody would want to use.
 Kanai’s Cube provides a real sense of progression by allowing players to complete a checklist of legendaries.
 2.4’s Set Dungeons provide another long-term challenge.